 He went on to say the fighting would culminate with Jerusalem being surrounded by armies.
 And He said, “Jerusalem will be trampled by Gentiles until the times of the Gentiles are fulfilled” (verse 24, emphasis added throughout).

 Who are the gentiles?

 So who are these gentiles Jesus Christ spoke about?
 Can they be identified today?

 The word gentile comes from the Latin word gentilis (Merriam-Webster.com).
 It was used in Jerome’s Latin Vulgate translation of the Bible in the fourth century and has been retained in the English translations as “Gentiles.”
-It was used to translate the Hebrew word goyim, which first appears in Genesis 10:5 and means “peoples or nations” that were non-Israelite or non-Jewish.
+It was used to translate the Hebrew word goyim, which appears in verses like Isaiah 11:10 and means “peoples or nations” that were non-Israelite or non-Jewish.
 The Greek equivalent to goyim is ethnos, which is translated as “Gentiles” in the New Testament.

 Simply put, the gentiles are the nations that are not of Israelite descent.
 In other words, the gentiles are people who are not descendants of Jacob, whose name was changed to Israel (Genesis 32:28).